 gear_state which completes the shift logic.

-The engine torque map, and torque converter characteristics used in the simulations are shown in Figure 10 and Figure 11.
+The engine torque map, and torque converter characteristics used in the simulations are shown below.

 The first simulation (passing maneuver) uses the throttle schedule given in Table 2 (this data is interpolated linearly).